Recruiting New Board Members – The Process

 Make space for retired board members:

 Interacting with retired board members around our mission is a blessing.
 Some have occasionally continued serving in roles they had while on the board, but they do it now from a different perspective, sometimes with wider imaginations.
 This has been my experiences with former member Nate Lee.
-He served faithfully for four years, and since retiring, though he no longer helps develops some of the behind-the-scenes processes, has continued to serve in occasional teaching roles.
+He served faithfully for four years, and since retiring, though he no longer helps develops some of the behind-the-scenes processes, has continued to serve in occasional teaching roles and has offered to meet with others.
 But more than that, we can now relate to each other in a different space that’s not tied to his role as a board member.
 He and I are imagining KR’s role in his own vision space for the people he pastors and inform that space with his board experience.
 Sarah Akutagawa is another retired board member that served four years.
 She too continues to occasionally teach for Kingdom Rice, most recently leading a Chinatown immersion (Though there are many Chinatown tours, I only know of a handful of people who could do it from a Kingdom perspective, and that handful includes Nate and Sarah).
 Andy Chu, another four year board member, will be retiring from the board once we round out the board with a few more voices.
 But he will continue serving on the financial team.
 Making space for former board members to participate and even lead are gestures of honor.
 These are just a few ways to continue giving voice to retired members and to allow them to use their experience to bless others.

 Also, retired members have been helping interview prospective board members.
 This provides some degree of succession and accountability.
 Usually there is some relationship between the prospective board member and the interviewer.
 But sometimes, I purposely pair interviewer and interviewee in a way as to open up a kind of space that comes with ethnic and generational differences.
-For example, Nate Lee, presently single (but engaged), generationally millennial, and serving in his first church was asked to interview Felicia Larson, a seasoned preacher (and mentor to preachers), ethnically black, and a grandmother.
+For example, Nate Lee, a millennial, and serving in his first church was asked to interview Felicia Larson, a seasoned preacher (and mentor to preachers), ethnically black, and a grandmother.
 As I anticipated, they had a great conversation; with the right people, those kinds of pairings opens up beautiful conversation that otherwise would not happen between people with more in common.
 Put another way, those kinds of pairings actually make space for nuanced conversation regarding Kingdom Rice, since that’s the centerpiece of the conversation…as well as having space to talk about what it’s like to serve with me as director, both my strengths and my quirks!
 There are advantages to both kinds of interviews.
 Choosing which kind to set up was more a choice of what kind of experience I wanted the prospective member to have, and what would be most helpful to help them decide whether they should join the board or relate to Kingdom Rice in some other way.

 Share your leadership quirks:

 As part of the consultation process, I wrote several pages worth of my leadership quirks, and how they expressed themselves in my director role.
 The consultant also interviewed team members, my wife, and integrated those thoughts into about 1.5 pages of the whole report.
 That’s 1.5 pages worth of insights about my quirks as they pertain to how they effect accomplishing the mission.
 Every prospecting board member eventually gets a copy along with our bylaws.
 Fairly humbling…the board debrief meeting was a tough one.
-I saw myself reacting at times. the experience to me was like going to see a dentist, and you know it’s gonna be unsettling.
+I saw myself reacting at times.
+The experience to me was like going to see a dentist, and you know it’s gonna be unsettling.
 But I would not want it any other way.

 The role of the consultant is important.
 The consultant provides a third party to voice the experience of 3-4 years of dealing with broken pieces of my leadership.
 Every leader has quirks; if i can disclose them up front, especially as experienced by previous members, that’ll only help to navigate around them.
 OF course, the consultant’s report contains many areas of strength too; those strengths ought to be captured along with my quirks and presented to any new member who serves on the board.